You’re in the labs, its 3am in the morning and you need help! Here are some simple tips that can help you recover from disaster if it strikes.

 Log into Webmail using your full JCU email address and password.

-Click on compose and start composing a message as normal then click on the Browse.. button next to the attachment field.
+Click on New and start composing a message as normal then click on the Attach File (paperclip icon) on the toolbar.

 Find the file you want to attach and then press the Open button.

 When you’re ready click on the Send button.